stoyan/Sultans-of-Speed/sultans.md

 == Tobias Lidskog
 https://twitter.com/tobiaslidskog
 http://calendar.perfplanet.com/photos/tobias-lidskog.jpg
 Tobias Lidskog (<a href="https://twitter.com/tobiaslidskog">@tobiaslidskog</a>) is passionate about web performance and empowering developers with great tooling.
-He's located in Stockholm, and is currently working on payment solutions at <a href="http://seamless.se">Seamless</a>.<br><br>Most recently he's been contributing to the development of <a href="http://browsertime.net">BrowserTime</a>
+He's located in Stockholm, and is currently working on payment solutions at <a href="http://seamless.se">Seamless</a>.
+Most recently he's been contributing to the development of <a href="http://browsertime.net">BrowserTime</a>

 == Tammy Everts
 http://www.webperformancetoday.com/